ourarash/cmake-catch-vsc-template/README.md

 ### Installing Toolchain

 CMake can detect and work with most toolchains.
 On Mac, you can install XCode.
-On Windows, you can use Visual Studio Code.
+On Windows, you can use Visual Studio.
 On Linux, you can use gcc.

 ### Visual Studio Code Extensions
 If you are using [Visual Studio Code](https://code.visualstudio.com/), you need to install these extensions: